-As Brunton grew in spiritual stature, he was increasingly inclined towards anonymity, so much so that by the time he reached full illumination (the state know in India as "sahaja") in the early '60s he was practically forgotten by the public.
+As Brunton grew in spiritual stature, he was increasingly inclined towards anonymity, so much so that by the time he reached full illumination (the state known in India as "sahaja") in the early '60s he was practically forgotten by the public.
 As much as he disliked “the cult of personality,” he treasured the free and open circulation of the deepest, most precious teachings the world has to offer.
 To this end he committed his life to the task of creating a spiritual path suitable for the fast-paced world of the 21st century—a path that we now have before us in The Notebooks of Paul Brunton.
 In these remarkable volumes you will find a blend of his own inner insight with ancient traditions and contemporary teachings—a philosophy in the best sense of that word: “love and wisdom” combined, leading us ultimately to the Wisdom of Mind Alone and to the Love of our own higher self, the Overself.

 Paul Brunton’s life organizes itself into four different phases: his beginnings, his early notoriety as an Orientalist, his focus on modernizing the perennial philosophy for the West, and his final years immersed in the impersonal silence of Mind.
 To measure any philosopher by their beginnings is a mistake.
 It is not so much how they start, nor even how they end that matters; their truth is to be found in their journey and in the teachings by which they stand.
 Brunton himself came to this insight in the 1940s when he abandoned his Search in Secret… series and turned his mind—and pen—towards the greater heights of epistemology and metaphysics.
 To dwell upon his childhood and his youthful efforts is tempting, because these are the phases we ourselves can relate to without much effort; to direct ourselves towards those loftier heights requires more attention and effort.
 That effort will reward us with insights into our own Selves and into the ecstatic austerity of Truth.

 So, let us briefly consider Brunton’s life, starting with his birth.
 As soon as we do so, we encounter his own strong penchant for privacy: throughout his life, PB, (as he came to refer to himself later), gave out his birthday as 11/27/1898; a brief search of the Internet will produce a second date: 10/21/1898.
-After much consideration, I’ve decided to publicly clarify this issue.
 PB said that there were two reasons he gave out a false birthday: political and occult.
 During the end of the British Raj both the British and Indian governments suspected him of spying for the other side—an activity he had no interest in.
 He therefore took the measure of traveling under his “nom-de-plume”—including a new birth-date!
-The other motivation has to do with the dangerous meddling with magic and the occult prevalent amongst seekers during his early years as a well-known figure in mystic circles.
+The other motivation has to do with the dangerous meddling with magic and the occult prevalent among seekers during his early years as a well-known figure in mystic circles.
 He little cared about the biographical significance of his birthday, but cared very much indeed that his horoscope not fall into unfriendly hands; to this end he continued to refer to his November birth-date throughout his life.
 Nonetheless, when his son and literary heirs asked his birth-date, he stated that it was October 21, 1898.
 Henceforward, we shall refer to this date as his birthday.

 So: the individual that we came to know as Paul Brunton started out life as R. Raphael Hurst in London on October 21, 1898.
 He grew up in the Cockney section of London and lost his mother while he was still quite young; his father remarried, and his new wife brought her sister and the ideas of Christian Science into the family.
 PB later commented that one of them was a very successful Practitioner who was able to heal herself and other people as well, while the other suffered health problems her whole life.
 Perhaps this clear evidence of the power of mind over matter, and also the obvious failure of this same ‘law’ contributed to PB’s interest in the occult and in gaining a deeper understanding of the truth of the laws that govern our existence.